JNavith/tailwindcss-theme-variants/README.md

                 // The custom variant function, written by you "odd:hover": (selector) => `${selector}:nth-child(odd):hover`,
+                // There is nothing special about the : in odd:hover
+                // It's just meant to signify that there's an extra variant to your brain

                 // By the way, the ordering here doesn't matter
                 // (as opposed to the ordering of variants above)